mendix/docs/content/en/docs/refguide/modeling/data/oql/oql-expression-syntax.md

 | Flat      |

 #### IN
 Matches a value in a subquery or a list of expression values.
+Each value in the list or subquery is compared to a specified expression with the operator `=`(Equal to), returning `TRUE` if any of the comparisons return `TRUE`. `NULL` value handling is the same as the `=`(Equal to) operator.

 {{% alert color="info" %}}

-If the datatypes that are being matched are not the same, the behaviour is database dependent.
+HSQLDB and PostgreSQL do not support matching of different datatypes.

 {{% /alert %}}